mbizzle1464/mongo-scraper/README.md

 ### Views:
 * Desktop view
 ***
+As you can see, this application is structured to provide highlights of each article with two actions to the user.
+The user can select view article or comment on article.
 ![Desktop View](/public/images/screenshots/desktop.JPG)

 * Tablet View
 ***

+If the user selects a comment button, it will take them to the comment page which will allow the user to still view the article or provide a comment to the comment thread.
 ![Tablet View](/public/images/screenshots/tablet.JPG)

 * Mobile View
 ***

+This application is mobile friendly and can be seen here.
 ![Mobile View](/public/images/screenshots/mobile.JPG)